 But can we trust ourselves, really?

 Trust in others is an inescapable fact of life in a world roiled by uncontrollable natural, political, social and personal forces.
-Inevitably, by deliberate choice or default by inaction, we are forced to trust a claimed authority in philosophy, science or religion.
+By deliberate choice or defaulting by inaction, we are forced to trust a claimed authority in philosophy, science or religion.

 The key difference between these proclaimed authorities is how they arrive at their conclusions, i.e. beliefs.